PierreChouteau/PierreChouteau.github.io/_pages/home.md

 author_profile: false
 classes: wide
 header:
-  overlay_color: "#000"
+  overlay_color: "#cc3131" #"#000"
-  overlay_filter: "0.6"
+  overlay_filter: "0.3"
-#   overlay_image: /images/particles.jpg
-excerpt: #"A fully differentiable model for unsupervised singing voice separation"
+excerpt: #"title"
 ---

 Welcome to the demo website.
-All the mixtures examples presented in [Audio Examples](./audio.md) are taken from the test set.
+This website is under construction.

+You will find audio examples [here](./audio.md) and addtionnal results here.

 # Abstract

-A novel model was recently proposed by [Schulze-Forster & al.](https://ieeexplore.ieee.org/document/10058592) for unsupervised music source separation.
-This model allows to tackle some of the major shortcomings of some modern source separation frameworks.
-Specifically, it eliminates the need for isolated sources during training, performs efficiently with limited data, and can handle homogeneous sources (such as singing voice).
-Nevertheless, this model relies on an external multipitch estimator and incorporates an adhoc voice assignment procedure.
-In this paper, we propose to extend this framework and to build a complete, fully differentiable model by integrating a multipitch estimator and a novel differentiable voice assignment module within the core model.
-We show the merits of our approach though a set of experiments, and we highlight in particular its potential for processing diverse and unseen data.
+People often listen to music in noisy environments, seeking to isolate themselves from ambient sounds.
+Indeed, a music signal can mask some of the noise's frequency components due to the effect of simultaneous masking.
+In this article, we propose a neural network based on a psychoacoustic masking model, designed to enhance the music's ability to mask ambient noise by reshaping its spectral envelope with predicted filter frequency responses.
+The model is trained with a perceptual loss function that balances two constraints: effectively masking the noise while preserving the original music mix and the user's chosen listening level.
+We evaluate our approach on simulated data replicating a user's experience of listening to music with headphones in a noisy environment.
+The results, based on defined objective metrics, demonstrate that our system improves the state of the art.
 {: .text-justify}

-*Index Terms - Unsupervised source separation, multiple singing voices, differentiable models, deep learning*
+**Index Terms** - Ambient noise masking, deep filtering, psychoacoustics